Bird Song Trust

 - Projects unrelated to eating disorders, family support, homelessness, or early Christian art and culture

-- Individual applications (organizational focus)
+- Individual applications (organisational focus)

 Ready to write a winning application for Bird Song Trust?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership

 The trust has 6 trustees, none of whom receive remuneration, payments, or benefits from the charity.
-The organization employs 2 staff members as of 2024.
+The organisation employs 2 staff members as of 2024.
 Specific names and backgrounds of trustees have not been publicly disclosed.

-The trust operates with a hybrid work model centered around Canary Wharf in London.
+The trust operates with a hybrid work model centred around Canary Wharf in London.
 Job postings indicate a genuine occupational requirement that certain staff members are practicing Christians, reflecting the faith-based values that motivate the founders.

 How to Apply